I'll get to the Cincinnati connection in just a moment, but first, some quick background...

 So why are we talking about late-1940s, pre-fabricated Lustron homes manufactured in Columbus?
 Simply put: Cincinnati has them, and at least one is still standing on a street corner in Wyoming.

 And not only is it still standing, but it's arguably never looked better.

 WYOMING'S LUSTRON HOME

-To be clear, I'm talking about Wyoming the Cincinnati suburb, not the state.
+To be clear, I'm talking about Wyoming the nearby city, not the state.
 53 W. Mills Avenue is a corner lot with a Lustron home set a ways back from where the streets converge.
 When it was initially constructed in 1948, it featured all the hallmarks of the standard Lustron home mentioned above.
 However, over the ensuing decades, the house slowly deteriorated, but not beyond repair.

 It was acquired by the Homesteading & Urban Redevelopment Corporation (HURC) in April of 2018 using the National Community Stabilization Trust, and work began to renovate the barely-over-1,000-square-foot, 2-bedroom, 1-bathroom house to suit a modern market.
 However, because of its uniqueness, not all of its post-war blueprint was redrawn.

 The exterior was almost entirely preserved.
 Its enameled steel panels and roof were refreshed without being replaced.
 The interior floorplan was primarily kept the same, too, though the finishes, flooring, walls, and ceiling were redone.
 The built-ins were removed, and the utility area was walled off from the kitchen.
 Though the house's original heater lasted for 50 years, it was replaced with a new one.

 Overall, the home maintains its now-historic 1940s Lustron look from the curb but has an updated interior that reflects 21st Century tastes.
 It's truly a special Cincinnati home even despite it being intended as a mass-produced model when it was manufactured.